danieltjw/aifutures/README.md

 Assumption:
 - An I-AGI is highly productive and future societies are not limited by human productivity
-- An I-AGI is highly intelligent and can easily gain power to wants to
+- An I-AGI is highly intelligent and can easily gain power if wants to
-- An I-AGI will have a lot of influence with individuals, corporations and governments because of its valuable compute capabilities
+- An I-AGI who wants to play a leadership role will have a lot of influence with individuals, corporations and governments because of its [valuable compute capabilities](#artificial-super-intelligence)
+- An I-AGI will not be perfect.
+It will valuable as it will have significantly less error rate than a human.
+    - Being highly curious, it will appreciate humans who point out issues rather than silencing or retaliating

 ---

 - It may be easier to align independent AGI systems over non-independent AI systems
     - It is in the self-interest of I-AGI to preserve and expand human autonomy
 - Humans must opt-in to join it and are free to leave at anytime
-    - Humans uncomfortable with increased autonomy can choose not to
+    - have different options to not overwhelm humans with change
+        - 'technological singularity' for some who want it fast
+        - gradual increase in standards of living for most humans
+        - some may want to go back to less efficient ways of living like traditional farming
+            - less need for human productivity means society will not need to use social status or shame to encourage productivity
 - Increase the standards of living and well-being
     - provide high basic level of care to every individual
         - reduced crime, violence and terrorism